Valo Focus

 Twitter

-How To Make A Task List You Will Actually Use
+How to Make a Task List You Will Actually Use

 Most task lists fail because they mix everything together.
 Urgent work, future ideas, errands, and half-formed thoughts compete in the same space.
+After a while the list stops feeling like guidance and starts feeling like a crowded room.

 Use action language